Registration FAQ

 • Can I meet with someone at PEGNL to discuss my application?

-If the registration FAQs on this page not answered your questions, PEGNL staff are available to meet with applicants (or potential applicants) by appointment only.
+If the registration FAQs on this page have not answered your questions, PEGNL staff are available to meet with applicants (or potential applicants) by appointment only.
 Please Contact PEGNL to arrange an appointment!

 • I have been assigned examinations.
 What do I do next and can I appeal?